 Dump The Solids

-First, you need to get the dump the solids into the toilet.
+First, you need to dump the solids into the toilet.
 If it’s not dumpable and stuck, you can use a cloth diaper sprayer.
 If you don’t have one, you can use an old spatula to scrape it off or just swish it around in there until the bulk of it comes off.
 I bought this showerhead with a strong jet setting as an alternative to a diaper sprayer.
 It was cheaper and I like it better because I can spray with hot water, which helps tremendously if I forget to spray the diaper right away and it’s pretty stuck on there.
+Check out this post for more reasons to use a showerhead instead.
 If you are using a diaper sprayer, you might want to invest in a Spray Pal.
 It has a clip to hold the diaper while you spray and shields the tiny droplets of poo water from going everywhere.

 I normally wash whenever our diaper pail is full, about every 2-3 days.
 On wash day, empty the pail into your washer and do a pre-rinse cycle with warm water.
 No additives.